ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 When a CMW is used to carry Evidence for composite or layered attestation of a single device, all components within the CMW must be cryptographically bound to prevent an attacker from replacing Evidence from a compromised device with that from a non-compromised device.
 Authenticity and integrity protection MUST be provided by the attestation technology.
-For additional security considerations related to collections, refer to {{seccons-coll}}.
+For additional security considerations related to Collections, refer to {{seccons-coll}}.

 RATS conceptual messages are typically secured using cryptography.
 If the messages are already protected, no additional security requirements are imposed by this encapsulation.